khazar08/ml-core/README.md

 8. **Q-Learning**: A Q-Learning agent that learns to navigate a warehouse grid efficiently while managing limited energy and avoiding hazards.

+9. **Advantage-Weighted Actor-Critic for BipedalWalker-v3**: A reinforcement learning agent trained to learn stable walking and movement in the challenging BipedalWalker environment.